Temporomandibular Joint (TMJ) Problems

 The great news is that the cost of CT imaging has been reduced.
-The Animal Emergency Center and Specialty Services in Milwaukee has both CT and MRI machines on site.
+The Animal Emergency Center and Specialty Services in Milwaukee have both CT and MRI machines on site.
 Our high case volume of oral and dental problems allows frequent use of CT imaging and specialty radiology services.
-This case volume affords greater effieciency and lower overall cost for pet owners.
-This is the reason many family veterinarians refer pets to us and work with us in a team effort.
+This case volume provides greater effieciency, and lower overall cost for pet owners.
+This is the reason many family veterinarians refer pets to us, and work with us in a team effort.

 What can you expect with TMJ problems?

 The duration of the TMJ injury heavily influences the prognosis.
 Our best recommendation is to get the diagnosis early.
 Waiting, watching and hoping for the problem to go away is unlikely to happen.
 Many TMJ problems get worse with time.
 It is always best to establish the diagnosis and treatment plan early for optimal results.

 If trauma results in a TMJ fracture, TMJ ankylosis may develop.
 The jaw may lock in a closed position, or there may be a limited TMJ range of motion, making eating very difficult.
 Difficulty with eating makes for unhappy and unhealthy pets.

 The TMJ is a "hinge joint".
 The mandible essentially pivots between the open and closed positions from the TMJ.
 The condyloid process on the back of the mandible articulates with the temporal bone at the mandibular fossa.